-Nelson Marlborough Health (NMH) is now offering telehealth consultations for patients.
-Talk to your GP or specialist if you would like to have your appointment by telehealth.
+Nelson Marlborough Health (NMH) offers telehealth consultations for patients.
+Talk to your GP or specialist to see if a telehealth appointment is right for you.

 How to access your telehealth consultation

 To join your telehealth consultation with your healthcare professional, read through the instructions in the patient information and troubleshooting guide below:

 Alternatively, you can join your consultation by simply visiting the NMH Zoom portal here: https://nmdhb.zoom.us/ and clicking the 'Join Consultation' button.

 - you will need your Meeting ID to join the consultation.
 This can be found on your appointment letter/email.
 Y